Ross Eccles

 Much has changed since that distant time.

-Perhaps the most critical....our Climate, which is rapidly changing to extreme!
+Perhaps the most critical....our Climate, which is rapidly changing to extremes!

 Belfast is now at catastrophic risk from Tidal Surges.